arthurs347/ai-task-manager-expo/README.md

 Future Additions (In order of priority):
+- Refactor ListView to take in AnyTask instead of listedtask
+- Refactor ai functionality to return AnyTask instead of ListedTask
+1. Add Task Editing capabilities
+    - implement EditTaskForm
+    - implement editTask action
-1. Make APP_URL Adaptive, to not manually put local ip address (it changes when switching Wi-Fi networks)
+2. Make APP_URL Adaptive, to not manually put local ip address (it changes when switching Wi-Fi networks)
 [//]: # (1.
 Add offline-mode-support)
 [//]: # (1.
 Implement Remote Build Cache to speed up builds -> https://youtu.be/5SmaC-JQS_k)
-2. Add Task Editing capabilities
-    - implement EditTaskForm
-    - implement editTask action
 3. Secure application and API's, use chatGPT to assist
    - Rate Limit using redis
    - Authentication, db and prisma auth, clerk